yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 func main() {}
 ```
-We see that Golang plugin:
+We see that the Golang plugin:

-- is a Golang project with `main` package
+* is a Golang project with a `main` package
-- has empty `func main()`
+* has an empty `func main()`
-- has one exported `func AddFooBarHeader` which must have the same method signature as `type HandlerFunc func(ResponseWriter, *Request)` from standard `"net/http"` Golang package
+* has one exported `func AddFooBarHeader` which must have the same method signature as `type HandlerFunc func(ResponseWriter, *Request)` from the standard `"net/http"` Golang package

 #### Building a plugin
-Let's build plugin by running command in a folder with plugin project:
+Let's build the plugin by running a command in the plugin project folder:

 ```bash
 go build -buildmode=plugin -o /tmp/AddFooBarHeader.so
 ```

 > **NOTE**: There is a special tool to build Tyk Golang plugins but we will look into it later.

-Here we build everything manually so you will understand what happens under the hood when you start using our building tool.
+Here we build everything manually so you will understand what happens under the hood when you start to use our building tool.

 For now just make sure:
-- you have latest tyk repo (https://github.com/TykTechnologies/tyk) cloned from github and placed in `GOPATH`
+* you have latest tyk repo (https://github.com/TykTechnologies/tyk) cloned from github and placed in `GOPATH`
-- you will need to build Tyk gateway binary
+* you will need to build Tyk gateway binary
-- gateway binary is built with the same Golang version as you use to build example plugin in this tutorial
+* gateway binary is built with the same Golang version as you use to build example plugin in this tutorial

-As a result of build command we get a shared library with plugin implementation placed at `/tmp/AddFooBarHeader.so`.
+As a result of the build command we get a shared library with the plugin implementation placed at `/tmp/AddFooBarHeader.so`.

-Now we need to instruct Tyk to load this shared library for some API so it will start processing traffic as part of chain of middle-wares.
-To do so we will need to edit our API spec with using raw JSON editor in Dashboard or directly in JSON file (in case of stand alone gateway running).
-This change needs to be done for `"custom_middleware"` field and it should look like look like this:
+Now we need to instruct Tyk to load this shared library for some API so it will start processing traffic as part of the chain of middleware.
+To do so we will need to edit our API spec using the raw JSON editor in the Tyk Dashboard or directly in the JSON file (in the case of the Community Edition).
+This change needs to be done for the `"custom_middleware"` field and it should look like this:

 ```json
 "custom_middleware": {
   "pre": [],